nicolasDelhomme/pine-needles-fungi/README.md

 The data is prepared using the `src/R/swarmInput.R`.

 Swarm is then run using `pipeline/submitSwarm.sh`.
 Parameters are the same as in Schneider _et al._, see [there](https://github.com/andnischneider/its_workflow/blob/master/workflow/scripts/runSwarm.sh).

+## Note

+**Important** The demultiplexing is here problematic.
+A lot more data got dropped than expected from looking up the position of the primers (barcode are the 9 bp upstream of it).
+There should be about 78% of the data recovered, but it's rather in the 40%.
+It would be worth checking the barcodes, checking the sequences that are missed and possibly try another tool (_e.g._ deML).